wwiicode/wy_network_logging/README.md

-Description

-Write a program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
+A program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
 The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
 The dstport and protocol combination decide what tag can be applied.

 Sample flow logs (default logs, version 2 only).